omixlab/ness/README.md

 # NESS

-NESS is an alignment-free tool for sequence search based on word embedding.
+NESS is an alignment-free tool for sequence search based on word embedding an approximate nearest neighbor (ANN) search.
 The tool is still under development and the code present in this repository is a proof of concept distributed under the GPL v3 license.

 ## Installation